 The headwaters sites of Weeks creek (11.52 km2 sub-basin) and Jarvis creek (1.51 km2 sub-basin) had the highest DOC concentrations of the twelve sampling sites (means of 9.9 mg/L and 9.7 mg/L, respectively).
 The lowest DOC concentrations were recorded at the sampling sites of the Rithet crk sub-basin (11.12 km2) and the Leech Tunnel sub-basin (95.3 km2) and their means (5.4 mg/L and 4.8 mg/L, respectively) were not unlike other streams of 3rd order or above (overall average 5.18 mg/L).
 The greatest range in DOC concentrations was measured at the Rithet crk site, which had a mean of 5.4 ± 3.9 mg/L (relative standard deviation, RSD, of 71%).
 The site with the second highest DOC range was the West Leech sub-basin (20.85 km2) with mean DOC of 5.8 ± 2.4 mg/L (41% RSD).
 Between these two sites with the highest DOC variance, the West Leech – a monitoring site – was more heavily sampled than Rithet – a synoptic sampling site alone (Table 9).

-Mean DOC concentrations were similar between Judge crk (8.33 km2 sub-basin) and Rithet crk, the Sooke WSA main tributaries (mean DOC of 5.7 ± 1.1 mg/L and 5.4 ± 3.9 mg/L, respectively).
+Mean DOC concentrations were similar between Judge crk (5.7 ± 1.1 mg/L ) and Rithet crk (5.4 ± 3.9), the Sooke WSA main tributaries.
 Comparing these Sooke WSA main tributary sites to the future supplemental supply (Leech Tunnel site), mean DOC was similar among the three, but slightly higher in the Sooke WSA than at the Leech Tunnel (4.8 ± 1.8 mg/L), though the number of samples collected at the Tunnel was much greater (Table 9).
 Overall, DOC decreased from low-order headwater streams to higher-order downstream sites (Table 9, Figure 8).

 Table 9: Dissolved Organic Carbon Concentrations (DOC) Across Twelve Synoptically Sampled Sites in the Greater Victoria Water Supply Area